Graf-Fiker/Graf-Fiker/README.md

 ## ABOUT ME:
 ---
-#### Welcome to my GitHub page!
-I'm Graf_Fiker, a multidisciplinary developer with a passion for C++, JavaScript, Lua, CSS, and HTML.
-While I currently focus on graphic design, I bring a diverse skill set to create visually stunning and functional projects.
-Explore my repositories to witness my expertise in software development, web design, and graphic design.
-Let's collaborate and create something amazing together!
+#### Hey there!
+Welcome to my laid-back GitHub page!
+I'm Graf_Fiker, a chill and versatile developer who loves working with C++, JavaScript, Lua, CSS, and HTML.
+I'm really into graphic design at the moment, but I have a wide range of skills that I bring to the table, allowing me to craft both visually captivating and highly functional projects
 ---
 ![image - alt text](https://media.discordapp.net/attachments/935566148441878560/1035170288352112670/ezgif.com-gif-maker.gif?width=449&height=449)
 <!--